• Skip to primary navigation

 More Great Resources for You

-In the last couple of weeks, I was excited to hear two messages that confirmed—and went beyond—anything I could say to you regarding financial freedom and God’s faithfulness to us in every area of life.
-In fact, I’m giving you the link to both of them.
-I hope you’ll bookmark and listen prayerfully to these video messages as you have time.
-Within them, you’ll find some of the same principles I’ve mentioned, but even more, along with biblical guidelines and special resources available just for you.
+In the last couple of weeks, I was excited to hear a message that confirmed—and went beyond—anything I could say to you regarding financial freedom and God’s faithfulness to us in every area of life.
+In fact, I’m giving you the link.
+I hope you’ll bookmark and listen prayerfully to this video message as you have time.
+Within it, you’ll find some of the same principles I’ve mentioned, but even more, along with biblical guidelines and special resources available just for you.

 It’s Your Turn